Glenn Andrews: Career

 Associated with National City Bank of New York, from 1931 to 1933, Andrews was then with International Business Machines (IBM), from 1933 to 1936.
 He became district manager of an Eastman Kodak subsidiary, from 1936 to 1946; and was an advertising executive, from 1946 to 1970, excluding his single term in Congress.

 An Alabama Republican, Andrews represented Alabama's 4th congressional district, since mainly the 3rd district, in the United States House of Representatives.
-The district centers on Andrews' birthplace of Anniston.
+The district centered on Andrews' birthplace of Anniston.
+Andrews was one of five Republicans elected to Congress in 1964, the first time Alabama had sent any Republicans to Congress since the end of Reconstruction.
+The others were Jack Edwards, William L. Dickinson, John H. Buchanan Jr., and James D. Martin.

 Andrews served only in the 89th Congress from January 3, 1965, to January 3, 1967.
 He and other Alabama members opposed the Voting Rights Act of 1965, which passed after the landmark African American-led March from Selma to the state capital at Montgomery.
 In 1966, Andrews was defeated for reelection by about the same margin that he had won in 1964.
 He was unseated by the Democratic State Senator Bill Nichols.
 Nichols received 54,515 votes (58.7 percent) to Andrews' 38,402 (41.3 percent).

 For a time, Andrews chaired the Alabama Fourth Congressional District Republican Executive Committee.
 He sought to return to Congress in the 1970 general election, when George Wallace ran unopposed for a second term as governor.
 He was overwhelmingly defeated by Nichols, who won 77,701 votes (83.7 percent) to Andrews' 13,217 (14.2 percent).
 President Richard Nixon appointed Andrews a trustee in bankruptcy court, a position which he held from 1973 to 1985.